-It shall be a violation of the Eligibility Code for any student to commit any of the following acts even though the violation has occurred out of season or outside of the school year:
+510.3 Conduct Eligibility.
+It shall be a violation of the Eligibility Code for any student to commit any of the following acts at any time, even though the violation has occurred out of season or outside of the school year:

-b.
-The use, consumption, possession or distribution of alcoholic liquor, wine, beer or of any controlled substance as defined in Chapter 124 of the Code of Iowa or of “look-alike” substances.
+- The use, consumption, being under the influence of, possession or distribution of alcoholic liquor, wine, beer or of any controlled substance as defined in Chapter 124 of the Code of Iowa or of “look-alike” substances.
 Presence at a function or in a location where such substances are possessed or consumed illegally by minors shall also be a violation of this Eligibility Code even if the student does not possess or consume the substance.